striblab/datadrop/20170510-drug_prices/Readme.md

 * [General visuals](https://github.com/striblab/startribune_dataviz)
 * [Elections (2016)](https://github.com/striblab/2016election)

-The following will change based on which deployment section this is going to and where you have that repository locally.
+The following will change based on which deployment repo this is going to and where you have that repository locally.

 1. Build the production version: `NODE_ENV=production gulp`
-1. Copy files (update path as needed): `mkdir -p ../datadrop/20170510-drug_prices/ && rsync ./ ../datadrop/20170510-drug_prices/ --exclude=".git" --exclude="node_modules" --exclude=".sass-cache" --delete-after`
+1. Copy files (update path as needed): `mkdir -p ../datadrop/20170510-drug_prices/ && rsync -rav ./ ../datadrop/20170510-drug_prices/ --exclude=".git" --exclude="node_modules" --exclude=".sass-cache" --delete-after`
+1. Update the relevant deployment repo.

 ## Credits